n-rosati/CIS4820/readme.txt

 Display Lists
 --------------
 This is only used for the visible surface determination part of the system.
-Unless you are changing visible.c then you do not need to use this.
+Unless you are changing visible.z then you do not need to use this.
 You should not create objects in the world using addDisplayList().

 An array named displayList has been created which you put the cube indices